Indian banks' bad loan levels not 'scary' - RBI chief

-NEW DELHI, Aug 31 (Reuters) - The level of bad loans at Indian banks is a “concern” but is not “scary”, Reserve Bank of India (RBI) Governor Raghuram Rajan said in a newspaper interview published on Sunday.
+NEW DELHI (Reuters) - The level of bad loans at Indian banks is a “concern” but is not “scary”, Reserve Bank of India (RBI) Governor Raghuram Rajan said in a newspaper interview published on Sunday.

 A prolonged economic slowdown has hit Indian banks’ balance sheets, with stressed loans - those categorised as bad and restructured - amounting to about 10 percent of all loans.
 Fitch Ratings expects stressed assets to reach 14 percent of loans by March next year.